H-1B2 Visa: Validity Status, Process, Requirements

 • Obtain an equivalent foreign degree that demonstrates the candidate has received a bachelor’s degree or higher within the field of work.

-• Possess a state license, certification, or registration which allows the applicant to be fully qualified and certified for the position.
+• Possess a state license, certification, or registration that allows the applicant to be fully qualified and certified for the position.

-• The applicant has fully completed education, training, or work experience that is equivalent to the bachelor’s degree.
-The candidate must have recognition and accomplishments within the indicated field.
+• The applicant has fully completed education, training, or work experience that is equivalent to a bachelor’s degree.

 H-1B2 Visa Application Process

-The application process for an H-1B2 visa is similar in many respects to that of the H-1B visa.
-Before the individual can receive H-1B2 status, the applicant is required to have been offered a qualified position.
-The applicant is also expected to have accepted that position.
+Before the individual can receive H-1B2 status, the applicant is required to have been offered and accepted a qualified position.

-The applicant can apply for the H-1B2 status six months before the employer petitions on his/her behalf.
-This is the earliest time available.
-The United States employer is obligated to submit a Petition for Non-immigrant Worker (Form I-129).
-The petition should be filed to the designated USCIS service center.
+The employer can file the H-1B2 petition six months before the employee’s start date.
+The U.S. employer is obligated to submit a Petition for Non-immigrant Worker (Form I-129).
+The petition should be filed with the designated USCIS service center.

 H-1B2 Processing Time

-Your I-129 petition will take an average of six months to be processed by the USCIS, though this heavily depends on the caseload of that particular service center.
-To expedite this process, you can opt for the premium processing service, an optional feature that allows you to shorten your petition’s processing time down to 15 calendar days for an additional fee.
-Keep in mind, however, that premium processing will not increase your chances of being approved.
+The I-129 petition will take an average of six to eight months to be processed by the USCIS, though this depends on the backlog of the particular service center.
+To expedite this process, you can opt for the premium processing service, which shortens your petition’s processing time to 15 business days for an additional fee.

 Once your I-129 is approved, you will have two options: